 What can you do?

 - Keep your computer in an open area - If your computer is in a high-traffic area, you will be able to easily monitor the computer activity.
-Not only does this accessibility deter a child from doing something she knows she's not allowed to do, it also gives you the opportunity to intervene if you notice a behavior that could have negative consequences.
+Not only does this accessibility deter children from doing something they know they're not allowed to do, it also gives you the opportunity to intervene if you notice a behavior that could have negative consequences.

-- Set rules and warn about dangers - Make sure your child knows the boundaries of what she is allowed to do on the computer.
-These boundaries should be appropriate for the child's age, knowledge, and maturity, but they may include rules about how long she is allowed to be on the computer, what sites she is allowed to visit, what software programs she can use, and what tasks or activities she is allowed to do.
+- Set rules and warn about dangers - Make sure your child knows the boundaries of what they are allowed to do on the computer.
+These boundaries should be appropriate for the child's age, knowledge, and maturity, but they may include rules about how long they are allowed to be on the computer, what sites they are allowed to visit, what software programs they can use, and what tasks or activities they are allowed to do.

 You should also talk to children about the dangers of the internet so that they recognize suspicious behavior or activity.
 Discuss the risks of sharing certain types of information (e.g., that they're home alone) and the benefits to only communicating and sharing information with people they know (see Using Instant Messaging and Chat Rooms Safely, Staying Safe on Social Network Sites, and the document Socializing Securely: Using Social Networking Services for more information).
 The goal isn't to scare them, it's to make them more aware.
 Make sure to include the topic of cyberbullying in these discussions (see Dealing with Cyberbullies for more information).

-- Monitor computer activity - Be aware of what your child is doing on the computer, including which websites she is visiting.
-If she is using email, instant messaging, or chat rooms, try to get a sense of who she is corresponding with and whether she actually knows them.
+- Monitor computer activity - Be aware of what your child is doing on the computer, including which websites they are visiting.
+If they are using email, instant messaging, or chat rooms, try to get a sense of who they are corresponding with and whether they actually know them.

-- Keep lines of communication open - Let your child know that she can approach you with any questions or concerns about behaviors or problems she may have encountered on the computer.
+- Keep lines of communication open - Let your child know that they can approach you with any questions or concerns about behaviors or problems they may have encountered on the computer.

 - Consider partitioning your computer into separate accounts - Most operating systems give you the option of creating a different user account for each user.
-If you're worried that your child may accidentally access, modify, and/or delete your files, you can give her a separate account and decrease the amount of access and number of privileges she has.
+If you're worried that your child may accidentally access, modify, and/or delete your files, you can give them a separate account and decrease the amount of access and number of privileges they have.